wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 2. For each microservice that is built using Dropwizard or Spring Boot, follow the [quickstart steps](https://github.com/wavefrontHQ/wavefront-jersey-sdk-java#quickstart) in the `README` file for the SDK.

     For an overview of what these steps automatically add to your microservice, see [A Closer Look at an Instrumented Microservice](#a-closer-look-at-an-instrumented-microservice), below.
-3. After your recompiled application starts running, click **Applications > Inventory** in the task bar to start exploring the metrics, histograms, and trace data that are sent from the framework's operations and from the JVM that runs them.
+3. After your recompiled application starts running, click **Applications > Inventory** in the task bar to start [exploring the metrics, histograms, and trace data](tracing_ui_overview.html) that are sent from the framework's operations and from the JVM that runs them.

-**Note:** When you use the quickstart option, we automatically set up the SDK for the Java Virtual Machine (JVM) in addition to the  SDK for the Jersey-compliant framework.

 ### Option 2.
 Custom Setup - Instantiate Helper Objects Directly

-Use Option 2:
+Use a custom setup:
 * For any microservice that is not based on a framework listed for [Option 1](#option-1-quickstart---use-config-files).
 * For instrumenting critical business methods that are not handled by any instrumented framework.
 * For control over every configurable feature, such as tuning [the data reporting interval](#wavefront-reporters).